Autodesk Revit Features | Revit Software Features

 Electrical preliminary load analysis

-Electrical engineers and designers working in Revit can now use an architect’s PDF, DWG, or Revit geometry to perform preliminary load calculations earlier in the design process—before modeling electrical equipment.
+Electrical engineers and designers working in Revit can now use an architect’s PDF, DWG or Revit geometry to perform preliminary load calculations earlier in the design process – before modelling electrical equipment.

 MEP Systems Analysis